-Another year has begun and we can see it is indeed the same as days gone by.
-The old days are not forgotten as old conflicts rage on and new ones have arisen.
-If old acquaintances happen to be forgotten as one year passes into another, old hatred, old disputes, old border wars, old and new religious battles carry on as if they will forever be remembered.
-Are these disagreements worth the killing of men, women and children standing on the other side?
+Another year has begun and we can see it is not exactly the same as days gone by.
+If “old acquaintance be forgot” as one year passes into another, then we would certainly like to forget the past year, not to mention the year before.
+The global pandemic which blasted forth in early 2020 was carried forward throughout 2021.
+If there were new divisions over the vaccine, old divisions remained too.
+Old hatred, old disputes, old ethnic and racial divisions, old border wars, and old religious battles carry on as if they will forever be remembered.
+Are these disagreements worth fighting over?
+Dying over?

-In our neighborhood, just as in many around the world we conclude our year wishing “Peace on Earth, Good Will Toward Men.”
+In our neighborhood, just as in many around the world, we conclude our year wishing “Peace on Earth, Good Will Toward Men.”
 It is on our greeting cards and in our songs.
 It appears in Christmas stories and is heard from pulpits and lecterns around the world.
-The invocations I read to those assembled at noon mass at our church on Christmas Day included a call for world leaders to truly seek world peace.
-For this intention I said to the congregation, “We pray to the Lord.”
-They responded to my prayer by rote, as we have the same response to all our intentions, “Lord hear our prayer.”
+The invocations I used to read on Christmas Day, to those assembled at noon mass at a nearby church, included a call for world leaders to truly seek world peace.
+For this intention, I would say to the congregation, “We pray to the Lord.”
+They responded to my prayer by rote, since we have the same response to all our intentions, “Lord hear our prayer.”

-The Lord may hear our prayer but I think He surely means for us to work at resolving the conflicts that plague the world.
-I am not convinced many really heard the intention or remembered it by the time they hit the pavement an hour later.
+The Lord may hear our prayer but I think He surely means for us to work at resolving the conflicts that plague the world, not to mention the pandemic which is a plague on the world.
+I am convinced not many really heard the intention or remembered it by the time they hit the pavement an hour later.
 Do we want a new beginning or will things continue in the same direction?
 Our history for this sort of thing suggests the answer.

-Even the current Pope, revered for his concerns for the poor, has condemned ISIS and violent groups and urged the world not to be indifferent to the suffering they have caused.
-If we are not to be indifferent, than what are we to do?
+Even the current Pope, revered for his concerns for the poor, has condemned violent groups and urged the world not to be indifferent to the suffering they have caused.
+If we are not to be indifferent, then what are we to do?
 Is it a call for those facing conflict to continue the fight?
 Is it a call for outsiders to join in?

-There are no easy answers to ISIS, the Taliban, the war lords and terrorist groups.
-If there was I hope we would have employed them by now.
+There are no easy answers to what is left of the Taliban, the warlords, and terrorist groups.
+If there had been, I wish we would have employed them by now.
 How about closer to home?
-What of the racial profiling, police brutality, gun violence and large prison populations?
+What of racial profiling, police brutality, gun violence, and large prison populations?
 What of the street gangs and drug cartels?
 What of organized crime and the violence they are willing to commit?
-How many marches in the street will it take to rid us of the same old acquaintances we know through the oft-repeated scenes?
+How many marches in the street will it take to rid us of the same old acquaintances we know through these oft-repeated scenes?
 Will marches alone bring peace to our homeland?

-The sad truth of starting each year with a call for peace on earth is we end the year needing to renew the call again.
-Perhaps it would be best if old acquaintances could be forgotten so we could start with a new and clean slate.
-However, there are those who can not let go of the hate.
+The sad truth of starting each year with a call for peace on earth is we end each year needing to renew the call again.
+Perhaps it would be best if old acquaintances could be forgotten, so we could start with a new and clean slate.
+There are, however, those who can not let go of the hate.
 They perpetuate the cultural divide.
-They do not wish to give up the fight or extend a hand across the border or the battlefield.
+They do not wish to give up the fight or extend a hand across the aisle, the border, or the battlefield.
 Is this what we were taught?
 Did we say “Peace on Earth” when we really meant “Don’t let our enemies get any peace?”
 What messages are we really sending when we learn that the greeting card verses are more fiction than fact?